We all know that GD & T is an integral part of engineering drawings. Two basic GD and T rules apply to all drawings.

 What are GD and T Rules?

-Rule #1: When only size tolerance is specified for feature, it controls both the size tolerance and form tolerance.
+Rule #1: When only size tolerance is specified for the feature, it controls both the size tolerance and form tolerance.

 Rule #2: When no MMC or LMC is specified, then RFS applies by default